NetSparkleUpdater/NetSparkle/README.md

 * By default, the output will be human-readable.
 If you want to turn this off, set the `JsonAppCastGenerator.HumanReadableOutput` property to `false`.

 #### General Options When Generating App Cast
 * `-a`/`--appcast-output-directory`: Directory in which to write the output `appcast.xml` file.
-Example use: `-a ./Output`
+Example use: `-a ./MyAppCastOutput`
-* `-e`/`--ext`: When looking for files to add to the app cast, use the given extension.
+* `-e`/`--ext`: When looking for files to add to the app cast, use the given extension(s) when looking for files.
 Defaults to `exe`.
-Example use: `-e exe`
+Example use: `-e exe,msi`
 * `-b`/`--binaries`: File path to directory that should be searched through when looking for files to add to the app cast.
 Defaults to `.`.
 Example use: `-b my/build/directory`
 * `-r`/`--search-binary-subdirectories`: True to search the binary directory recursively for binaries; false to only search the top directory.
 Defaults to `false`.
 Example use: `-r`.
-* `-f`/`--file-extract-version`: Whether or not to extract the version of the file from the file's name rather than the file itself.
-Defaults to false.
-Use when your files that will be downloaded by NetSparkleUpdater will have the version number in the file name, e.g. "My App 1.3.2.exe".
+* `-f`/`--file-extract-version`: Whether or not to extract the version of the file from the file's name rather than the file (e.g. dll) itself.
+Defaults to `false`.
+Use when your files that will be downloaded by NetSparkleUpdater will have the version number in the file name, e.g. "My App 1.3.2-alpha1.exe".
+Note that this only searches the last four directory items/folders.
 Example use: `-f true`
+* `--file-version`: Use to set the version for a binary going into an app cast.
+Note that this version can only be set once, so when generating an app cast, make sure you either: A) have only one binary in your app cast | B) Utilize the `--reparse-existing` parameter so that old items get picked up.
+If the generator finds 2 binaries without any known version and `--file-version` is set, then an error will be emitted.
+Example use: `--file-version 1.3.2`
 * `-o`/`--os`: Operating system that the app cast items belong to.
-Must be one of the following: `windows`, `mac`, `linux`.
+String must include one of the following: `windows`, `mac`, `linux`.
 Defaults to `windows`.
-Example use: `-o linux`
+Example use: `-o macos-arm64`; `-o windows-x64`
+* `--description-tag`: Text to put in the app cast description tag/information.
+Defaults to "Most recent changes with links to updates".
+Example use: `--description-tag "Hello I am a Cool App"`
+* `--link-tag`: Text to put in the app cast `link` tag/information.
+Should be your app cast download URL if you use this.
+Example use: `--link-tag https://mysite.com/coolapp/appcast.xml`
 * `-u`/`--base-url`: Beginning portion of the URL to use for downloads.
 The file name that will be downloaded will be put after this portion of the URL.
 Example use: `-u https://myawesomecompany.com/downloads`
 * `-l`/`--change-log-url`: Beginning portion of the URL to use for your change log files.
 The change log file that will be downloaded will be put after this portion of the URL.
 If this option is not specified, then the change log data will be put into the app cast itself.
 Example use: `-l https://myawesomecompany.com/changes`
 * `-p`/`--change-log-path`: Path to the change log files for your software.
 These are expected to be in markdown format with an extension of `.md`.
 The file name of the change log files must contain the version of the software, e.g. `1.3.2.md`.
 Example use: `-p path/to/change/logs`.
 (Note: The generator will also attempt to find change logs whose file names are formatted like so: `MyApp 1.3.2.md`.)